cfclavijo/genesearcher/README.md

 ----

 * Rebar3 & Erlang 21
 The Service main language is erlang, you must install this if you want to develop and/or execute the service directly in your machine.
+See (http://www.erlang.org/downloads, http://www.rebar3.org/)

 * **Docker**
 This Service has been designed to be Dockerized.
 You can compile and execute it automatically inside a Docker container. *see Running Docker Image*